-VAT registration has been rampant for the past months because many businesses have been registering now for the value-added tax (VAT) since the Federal Tax Authority (FTA) has launched the registration for VAT and Excise Tax on their website.
+VAT registration in UAE has been rampant for the past months because many businesses have been registering now for the value-added tax (VAT) since the Federal Tax Authority (FTA) has launched the registration for VAT and Excise Tax on their website.
 VAT in UAE changed the history of the United Arab Emirates (UAE) once it implemented 1 January 2018.
 VAT is a consumption tax that applied, at each stage, to all the goods and services that mandated in the VAT Law or the Federal Decree-Law No. 8 of 2017.
 VAT is applied to the value that is added during the production process.

 Since the VAT-registered businesses have the responsibility of having the proper and precise documentation for the VAT-related affairs, it should be noted how VAT calculation is done.
 The failure to do the provisions stipulated in the landmark Federal Decree-Law No. 7 of 2017 or Tax Procedures Law, Federal Decree-Law No. 7 of 2017 or Excise Tax Law, and Federal Decree-Law No. 8 of 2017 or VAT Law, will face heavy penalties.

 The standard rate for VAT in the UAE is 5%, which is applicable on the value of the invoice.
 For example, price of a good or service is Dhs 150 then VAT would be as follows:

 150 (cost of good or service) x 5% (VAT Percentage) = 7.50 Dhs (Value Added Tax)